lfit/releng-docs/docs/helpdesk.rst

 * Tungsten Fabric: helpdesk@tungsten.io

-If your project is not listed here you can send your inquiry to the Generic releng helpdesk channel helpdesk@rt.linuxfoundation.org along with the name of the project in the subject line.
+If your project is not listed here you can send your inquiry to the Generic RelEng helpdesk channel releng@rt.linuxfoundation.org along with the name of the project in the subject line.